igoreusttaquio/igoreusttaquio/README.md

 ### Hi there 👋
-#### I'm called Igor a Backend programmer. 😆
+#### I'm called Igor a Software Eng. 😆

-- 🔭 I’m currently working on freelancer web developer.
+- 🔭 I’m currently working on freelancer .NET developer.